gzoller/ScalaJack/benchmark/README.md

 * For macro-based software like this--find every opportunity to do hard work at compile-time

 * Be mindful of what code your macros generate!
-You can paint by the numbers with quotes and splices, like the documentaion and blogs suggest, and you will get something working.
-  When you examine the code a "stock" macro use produces, you may be disappointed if ultimate runtime speed is your goal.
-Then generated code might look a litle kludgy, and it will likely not be speed-optimized.
+You can write a macro straight from a blog example and get something working, but you may be disappointed if maximizing runtime speed is your goal.
+The generated code might look kludgy.
 Rework your macros carefully until the generated code is as smooth as you might write by hand.
-Remember: your macro code doesn't have to win awards for style or beauty--your generated code does!
-For the fastest performance you'll actually have to generate custom functions as shown in ScalaJack's code (look at JsonCodecMaker.scala)  This isn't for the faint of heart.
-If it all looks like Greek, step back and layer yourself into macros slowly a piece at a time.

-After all the performance tunings and learnings, I was able to meet or beat Jsoniter for writing speed, putting ScalaJack at the top of the pile.
-For reading I made a number of substantial improvements that placed ScalaJack a strong 2nd place under Jsoniter.
-There is still a substantial performance gap between Jsoniter's reads and ScalaJack's, and for the life of me I can't figure out what's driving those gains.
+After all the performance tunings and learnings, I was able to meet or beat Jsoniter for writing speed.
+For reading I made a number of very substantial improvements, but there is still a substantial performance gap between Jsoniter's reads and ScalaJack's, and for the life of me I can't figure out what's driving those gains!
 The generated code is very similar.
 Json parsing should be similar--in fact in some ways ScalaJack's should be faster.
-Although micro-benchmarks indicate match/case is significantly slower, in practice replacing these with if/else didn't gain ScalaJack a thing--which I find vexing.
-Jsoniter has some tricky ByteArrayAccess code that looks very low-level and clever, but when I benchmarked it, the gains seemed moninal to none in my use case.
+Although micro-benchmarks indicate match/case is significantly slower in generated code than if/than/else, but in practice replacing these with if/else didn't gain ScalaJack a thing--which I find vexing.
+Jsoniter has some tricky ByteArrayAccess code that looks very low-level and clever, but when I benchmarked it, the gains seemed nominal to none in my use case.
 I dunno--If anyone has any ideas, please drop a comment in the Issues in repo!